rad73/web-automation-2017/README.md

 What if you want message in instant messanger, or SMS?
 Fitting everything inside one bash script will leave you with a messy tool.

-A number of solutions try to remove boilerplate from web automation tasks, by providing:
+A number of solutions tries to remove boilerplate from web automation tasks, by providing:

 * A foundation for making network requests and connecting them to actions.
 * Collection of recipes for solving common problems built on top of the foundation.